MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

 ```

 ### 3.2.
 HTML forms
--	main form tag to define what should go into our form.
+-	main form tag is form to define what should go into our form.
--	Label tag to some text.
+-	Label tag to some text related to the input element.
--	To make input change the type to what we need.
+-	To use different inputs simply change the type of the input to what is needed.
--	Textarea to write message.
+-	Textarea tag to write message.
--	to submit button use input type=”submit”
+-	To submit form button use input with type=”submit”

 ### 3.3. publish website
 -	use github to publish free.